prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 ### COMPONENTS

-`Compenents` are previousely called *Symbols*.
-This tutorial shows us how to effectively utilise the new `Master Components`, and `Component Overrides` features.
+Xd `Componenets` are previousely called *Symbols*.
+This tutorial shows us how to effectively utilise the `Master Components`, and `Component Overrides` features.

 <YouTube
   title="Introducing Components in Adobe XD"